 van Gisbergen and Tander claimed victory in the Bathurst 1000 yesterday, the win the first for the Kiwi and the fourth for the Aussie.

-The flag Dennis gave van Gisbergen has also been included in acclaimed artist Peter Hughes’ new print depicting the 2020 Bathurst 1000-winning Red Bull HRT Commodore ZB – it’s limited to just 888 and going fast, so order yours here now!
+The flag Dennis gave van Gisbergen was also included in acclaimed artist Peter Hughes’ print depicting the 2020 Bathurst 1000-winning Red Bull HRT Commodore ZB – it was limited to just 888 and sold out fast!